 Working on Chinese (classical and modern), German, English and Czech literatures and musicology, my research interests include Modern Chinese Literature and Culture, Intellectual History, Theories of Collecting, Literary-Musical Relations, Sino-Czech Cultural Relations, the Phenomenology of Music, the Baroque, the Politics of Aesthetics and especially the problem of kitsch.

-My dissertation, entitled Collecting Fragments of History: China’s Cosmopolitan and Materialistic Response to Modernity, investigates the pivotal role of collectors in the transformation of twentieth-century Chinese culture.
+My dissertation, entitled Collecting as Cultural Technique: Material Interventions into History in Twentieth Century China, investigates the pivotal role of collectors in the transformation of twentieth-century Chinese culture.
 Focusing on non-canonical and idiosyncratic collections against the grain of established models, I argue that the practice of collecting is a discursive, non-teleological and open-ended way of conceptualizing and organizing the material world.
 Specifically, the project analyzes how political turbulence in modern China caused unprecedented dispersions of ancient artifacts, which in turn stimulated large-scale collecting practices, involving intense interactions between China and the West and thereby contributing to shaping modern imaginations of cultural history within the broader context of World Literature.
-This project has awarded a Global Humanities Junior Fellowship within the thematic network 'Principles of Cultural Dynamics' at Freie Universität Berlin, as well as a Frederick Sheldon Traveling Fellowship from Harvard University, in support of my year-long fieldwork in China, Czech Republic and Germany.
+This project has been awarded a Global Humanities Junior Fellowship within the thematic network 'Principles of Cultural Dynamics' at Freie Universität Berlin, as well as a Frederick Sheldon Traveling Fellowship from Harvard University, in support of my year-long fieldwork in China, Czech Republic and Germany.

 Exploring how sound can serve as a site for articulations of emotional occasionalism, I'm also working on a comparative study of Sergiu Celibidache's Über musikalische Phänomenologie and the third century philosopher Ji Kang (嵇康)'s treatise "On the Absence of Emotions in Sound" (声无哀乐论).